Pawnee language

 Pawnee or pâri pakûru’ is a Caddoan language traditionally spoken by Pawnee Native Americans, currently inhabiting north-central Oklahoma.
 Historically, the Pawnee lived along the Platte River in what is now Nebraska.

 Dialects

 Two important dialect divisions are evident in Pawnee: South Band and Skiri.
 The distinction between the two dialects rests on differences in their respective phonetic inventory and lexicon.

 The Skiri dialect became extinct in 2001 with the death of Lula Nora Pratt.

 Status

 As of 2007, there are fewer than 10 native speakers, all elderly.
 The Pawnee Nation is developing teaching materials for the local high school and for adult language classes.
 There are also extensive documentary materials in the language archived at the American Indian Studies Research Institute.
-The Pawnee language can be heard spoken in the 2015 movie The Revenant.
+The Pawnee language can be heard spoken in the 1990 movie Dances With Wolves and the 2015 movie The Revenant.
 In 2019 and 2020, the Pawnee Nation posted online videos teaching the Pawnee language.

 Phonology

 The following describes the South Band dialect.